The Milky Way Galaxy

 The galactic bulge and the much larger galactic halo contain Population II objects – mostly old stars and roughly 200 globular clusters, of which about 150 are known.
 These globulars are strongly concentrated toward the galactic nucleus.

+TThe galactic center is the point about which the disk of the Galaxy rotates and it lies within the galactic nucleus.
 The nucleus of the Milky Way contains a complex of gas, dust, stars, supernova remnants, magnetic filaments, and, almost certainly, a supermassive black hole at the very center.
-It lies in the direction of Sagittarius, around R.A.
-17h 46m and Dec. -28° 56'.
+It lies in the direction of Sagittarius, around RA 17h 46m and Dec -28° 56'.
 Lying dead center in the Galaxy is the Sagittarius A Complex, which is believed to be associated with the black hole, material in orbit around this object, and a nearby supernova remnant.
 Surrounding the galactic center are narrow threads known as nonthermal filaments (NTFs), the most prominent of which are called the Arc, the Pelican, and the Snake.
 These seem to consist of magnetic flux tubes filled with relativistic electrons, beaming synchrotron radiation, that have been swept up from adjacent molecular clouds and hurled along the field lines at incredible speeds.
 Another unusual structure in the nucleus is catalogued as 359.1-00.5 and appears to be a superbubble with a cluster of as many as 200 newborn stars at its heart.

 The Milky Way Galaxy has a number of satellite galaxies, which are showed in the illustration and table below.
 (See individual entries for more details on these galaxies.)

 |Small Magellanic Cloud||180,000||prehistoric||-16.2||15,000|